detkno90/detkno90/README.md

 - 👀 I’m interested in proggraming / testing / java / creating website for fun and mostly the internet...
 - 🌱 I’m currently learning full-stack web dev as a starter / many more thing should be fill as this is my passion since my teenagers /
 -     ill make sure of it / ill make it as my mission this year
 -     and see how far ill make it this year

+- :::: 2022 _ I have done half way of Fullstack and i didnt Finish it
+- :::: 2023 _ I have set the target to finish it this year
+-
 -  Mission Accomplished:
 -
 - #HTML - done !